francescomucio/tee-as-transformation/docs/user-guide/database-adapters.md

 # Database Adapters

-TEE provides a powerful pluggable database adapter system that allows you to write SQL models in one dialect and run them on different databases with automatic SQL dialect conversion.
+Tee provides a powerful pluggable database adapter system that allows you to write SQL models in one dialect and run them on different databases with automatic SQL dialect conversion.

 ## Overview